 Giclee on Canvas by John O'Keefe Jr.

 O'Keefe Arts uses K3 UltraChrome Inks by Epson for Giclee reproductions on Canvas.
-We use the highest quality canvas that is traditionally mounted onto standard precision cut stretcher bars.
+We use the highest quality canvas that mounted traditionally onto standard precision cut stretcher bars.
 Each canvas reproduction comes coated with a UV protective finish.

 John personally reviews, assembles, signs and numbers each of his reproductions and included with each is an official, signed and numbered Certificate of Authenticity.